“He's out of control.”

 There's a famous movie star who has problems with drug and alcohol addiction.
 Recently he's gotten arrested and he keeps using drugs.
 You're discussing this news with a group of friends.
-You say:
+You say this.

 He's out of control.